NaitLee/Cat-Printer/README.md

 ## Developer Note

-This application uses server/client module, and have fewest possible dependencies on server side.
+This application uses server/client model, and have fewest possible dependencies on server side.

 ### Prepare